Donor Advised Funds for Churches

 So you might have already heard about them.
 (If you need a quick primer, please see my previous blog post.)
 But you may not have heard that your church members and your church can benefit tremendously from using this financial stewardship tool.

 Check this out!
-Churches have so much to gain when members use donor-advised funds.
-Click To Tweet
+Churches have so much to gain when members use donor advised funds.
+Share on X

 Almost every DAF provider I know of allows donors to gift the money they contribute to fund religious institutions.
 The rare exception might be a community foundation that restricts the grants donors can make to local or economic causes.